 The Marsh region lies along Louisiana's border with the Gulf of Mexico.
 A marsh is found only along a coast and is the transition area between land and water.
 In Louisiana, the Marsh region is a wet, treeless prairie dominated by water and grasses.
 Louisiana has about 2.5 million acres of marsh.

 Most commonly, the marsh is covered by grasses that have shallow roots in the muck and peat soil.
-The water and abundant rainfall feed the plants.
-In turn, the marsh serves as an important home for migrating birds each year.
-Naturalists who count the birds as they move through the Marsh region in the spring and fall have identified more than 180 species, ranging from tiny hummingbirds to large waterfowl like Canada geese.
+The water and abundant rainfall feed ranging from tiny hummingbirds to large waterfowl like Canada geese.